Frequently Asked Questions¶

 when adding instances.

-When using Docker, the container is constrained by the host-level routing and firewall rules.
+Broken network connectivity may be caused by rather wide set of reasons.
+Particularly, when using Docker, the container is constrained by the host-level routing and firewall rules.
 For example, your hosting provider might have default iptables rules on their hosts that block communication between PMM Server and PMM Client, resulting in DOWN targets in Prometheus.
 If this happens, check firewall and routing settings on the Docker host.

 mysql:metrics service collects metrics with different resolutions (1